Mitchell-kolb/GSUR/README.md

 ## To Run the GSUR Web Automation
 - In terminal or code editor navigate to the /GSUR folder.
 Ensure you have the webdrivers installed, requirements.txt downloaded, and credentials .env created.
-    - Use `python3 chrome-automation.py` to run the downloader code
+    - Use `python3 gui_menu.py` or `python3 chrome-automation.py` to run the downloader code with whatever GUI you desire.
-    - Use `python3 djcbarmaker.py` to run the analysis code
+    - Use `python3 djcbarmaker.py` to run the analysis code if you are using the chrome-automation method

 ## Learn More
 This software was built by Mitchell Kolb for use in the Psychology Department at WSU GSUR Program.